-Is your book club reading In the Land of Armadillos?
-Then this is for you!
-Here are some great discussion questions to get it rolling, courtesy of Scribner.
+Is your book club reading They Were Like Family to Me or In the Land of Armadillos?
+Here are some discussion questions to get it rolling, courtesy of Scribner.

 1. The first passage of the book is a love letter that a man writes to his wife.
 It is followed by an entry in his diary, where he philosophizes about his former job in the Einsatzgruppen, shooting women and children.
 What did it feel like when you first realized that a Nazi officer was writing the love letter?